inxhale1/zillow_scraper/README.md

 1) npm install
 2) node main.js

-*Be sure you have running postgres with postgres:postgres credentionals, or change to yours in main.js*
+*Be sure you have running postgres with postgres:postgres credentials, or change them to yours in main.js*